Pride Park Stadium: Non-Derby County matches

 Partly as a result of Derby's successful hosting of international U21 football, Pride Park was selected as a host venue as part of the English bid to host the 2013 European U21s Championship.

 Away from the England national side, the stadium hosted a friendly between Brazil and Ukraine on 11 October 2010.
 The match ended in a 2–0 victory for Brazil, with Dani Alves and Alexandre Pato scoring the goals, in front of a crowd of 13,088 live spectators and TV viewers in over 100 countries.
 Though Brazil coach Mano Menezes bemoaned the low turnout ("I expected more fans but I think it was a good game"), Derby chief executive Tom Glick declared himself relatively pleased with the turnout, saying "I think everybody was hoping that we'd have a sold out crowd of over 30,000 but, realistically, time was working against us.
 We only had 13 days to sell the tickets and a big crowd just wasn't on the cards.
 But I think we've proven that we can turn it around, operationally.
 The promoter, Kentaro, has seen that.
 So we have done ourselves a favour in terms of bringing something else like this back again and we will continue to pursue things like this."

-Away from international football, on 4 May 2009 Pride Park hosted the 39th FA Women's Cup Final, which saw Arsenal run out 2–1 victors over Sunderland to win the cup for a record fourth consecutive time, in front of a crowd of 23,291.
+On 4 May 2009 Pride Park Stadium hosted the 39th FA Women's Cup Final, which saw Arsenal run out 2–1 victors over Sunderland to win the cup for a record fourth consecutive time, in front of a crowd of 23,291.
+The stadium also hosted the 2024–25 Women's League Cup Final, becoming the largest capacity stadium to date to host the event, though the quality of the pitch on the day was criticised.
+In May 2025, the pitch was replaced after it had reached its nine-year lifespan.